-(7) “Biomass" has the same meaning as defined under OAR 603-027-0410.
+(6) “Biomass" has the same meaning as defined under OAR 603-027-0410.

-(8) “Biomass-Based diesel” has the same meaning as defined under OAR 603-027-0410.
+(7) “Biomass-Based diesel” or “Renewable diesel” has the same meaning as defined under OAR 603-027-0410.

-(9) “Blendstock” means a component used alone or blended with one or more other components to produce a finished fuel used in a motor vehicle.
+(8) “Blendstock” means a component blended with one or more other components to produce a finished fuel used in a motor vehicle.

-(10) “Carbon intensity” means the amount of lifecycle greenhouse gas emissions per unit of energy of fuel expressed in grams of carbon dioxide equivalent per megajoule (gCO2e per MJ).
+(9) “Carbon intensity” means the amount of lifecycle greenhouse gas emissions per unit of energy of fuel expressed in grams of carbon dioxide equivalent per megajoule (gCO2e per MJ).